Anti-harassment Policy Statement

 The ACF’s EEO complaint process is available for ACF employees and applicants for ACF employment to seek remedial relief in cases of proven violations to the anti-harassment and anti-retaliation laws and regulations.
 The EEO complaint process regulations at 29 Code of Federal Regulations (CFR), Part 1614, require aggrieved individuals who wish to pursue an EEO complaint to contact an EEO Counselor to begin the informal complaint process within 45 calendar days of the date of the alleged discriminatory, harassing, or retaliatory action, or in the case of a personnel action, within 45 calendar days of the effective date of the personnel action.
 The EEO counseling telephone to contact is (202) 205-1592 (voice) or (202) 401-4560 (TDD/voice).
 It is important to notice that failure to adhere to this 45-calendar day limitation period may result in complaint dismissal if the complaint is filed in the formal EEO complaint process.

 ODME is the ACF office responsible for processing EEO complaints filed by ACF employees.
 EEO complaints are processed in an impartial and confidential manner in accordance with 29 CFR Part 1614.
-ODME will determine which complaints should be accepted in the formal complaint process.
-If the complaint is accepted, an investigation is completed within 180 calendar days of the complaint filing date.
+ODME will determine which complaints should be accepted for investigation in the formal complaint process.
+Investigations are completed within 180 calendar days of the complaint filing date.
 Based on the outcome of the investigation, the complaint may be adjudicated to determine the merits and appropriate remedial action.
-(In cases alleging an action that may be appealed to the U.S. Merit System Protection Board, the complaint investigation must be completed within 120 calendar days of the complaint filing date.)
+(In complaints involving an action that may be appealed to the U.S. Merit Systems Protection Board, the complaint investigation must be completed within 120 calendar days of the complaint filing date.)

 For more information or training on preventing harassment or about the EEO complaint process, please contact ODME at the telephone numbers provided.